Recommendations

 Senior Film Conservator

-In the vast archive of Documentary cinema, Going Places with Lowell Thomas, #26 stands as a artistic bravery beacon, it's essential to look at the contemporaries that shared this artistic bravery.
+In the vast archive of Short cinema, Going Places with Lowell Thomas, #26 stands as a artistic bravery beacon, it's essential to look at the contemporaries that shared this artistic bravery.
 Our cinematic experts have identified several titles that reflect the spirit of 1936.

 Few films from 1936 manage to capture to leave an indelible mark on the history of United States film.